Coinsbit review 2023

 Large number of coins with decent liquidity

 Coinsbit offers more than 60 cryptocurrencies and 148 crypto pairs, all with sufficient liquidity.
 The exchange falls within the top 50 exchanges globally in terms of liquidity, as it has liquid markets not only for top coins like Bitcoin and Ethereum, but also for smaller coins like Dogecoin, Waves and Sushiswap.

 Coinsbit stores most of its coins in cold storage systems, which have been air-gapped i.e. are offline.
 It only holds a small portion of coins for its obligations in a “hot” connected wallet and has also implemented a WAF (Web Application Firewall) to protect its website(s) from hacking attacks.

 Am I and my cryptocurrency protected?

-Coinsbit offers two factor authentication for all accounts as well as instant notification features for proposed transactions, which ensures that your cryptocurrency is protected.
-Since it is not an insured exchange, it is recommended traders hold cryptocurrencies in a cold storage drive themselves and only move it online when completing a transaction.
+Coinsbit offers two-factor authentication for all accounts as well as instant notification features for proposed transactions, which ensures that your cryptocurrency is protected.
+Since it is not an insured exchange, it is recommended traders hold cryptocurrencies in a cold storage drive themselves and only move them online when completing a transaction.

 Is Coinsbit regulated?